SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/4_0_setup_trial_trust.md

     ![](images/2_trial_trust_25_new_cip.png)

-6. Go to "Security" --> "Users" and check your user(s) which are managed by the Custom Identity and Authentication tenant.
+6. Go to "Security" --> "Users" and check your user(s), which are managed by the Custom Identity and Authentication tenant.

     ![](images/2_trial_trust_26_newuser.png)